davidwengier/davidwengier.github.io/_posts/2018-04-23-codify-your-coding-standards.md

 ---
 layout: post
 title: !
 Codify your coding standards with .editorconfig
-published: false
 ---

 Every dev team has coding standards.
 Sometimes they're established through convention, tradition, example and maybe sometimes there is even a formal document outlining them (hopefully in a living format that can be updated!).
 No matter how its done though, nobody wants to be the bad guy in code reviews or pull requests and pull people up for what are usually minor infractions, however at the same time nobody wants to see a codebase be neglected and let inconsistency creep in, or readability wane.

+Visual Studio has many excellent rules and formatting options to enable it to be fully configured to match your coding standards and conventions, but in a team environment it can be a pain to keep everything in sync.
+There are "team settings file" options which work most of the time but its not perfect and it still requires everyone to configure Visual Studio to use that shared file any time they join a team, or reinstall their machine.

-Fortunately there is a way to enforce some coding standards at tooling level, in particular with Visual Studio 2017 its now possible to setup a .editorconfig file that overrides an individual developers settings and tells the IDE how to behave on a per-repository basis.
-The .editorconfig file is simply committed to the root of the repo and from the non it dictates indentation, formatting, style and naming rules.
+Fortunately there is a way to enforce some coding standards at tooling level without these concerns, in particular with Visual Studio 2017 it now honours the configuration in a .editorconfig file, which overrides an individual developers settings and tells the IDE how to behave on a per-repository basis.
+The .editorconfig file is simply committed to the root of the repository and from then on it dictates things like indentation, formatting, style and naming rules.
 Not all IDEs will support all of the same features but the list on [the official site](http://editorconfig.org/#download) is certainly impressive.

 In this post I'll be talking about how to codify some specific .NET related rules for Visual Studio.
 For more detailed information the [official documentation](https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options) is great, though I might be biased since its where I submitted my first ever PR to the docs project.